EnterpriseDB/cloud-utilities/README.md

 ### Create an AWS IAM policy and role for BigAnimal Cloud Account Connect

-[create-policy-and-role.sh](./aws/create-policy-and-rolesh) is a script used to create an IAM policy and an IAM role with enough permissions.
+[biganimal-csp-setup](./aws/biganimal-csp-setup) is a script used to create an IAM policy and an IAM role with enough permissions.
 The script will create a "ba-passport.json" file that can be used by the [BigAnimal CLI][7] to connect your AWS account with your BigAnimal account.
-You can find an easy readable version of both the IAM policy and the IAM Trust Policy applied to the created IAM role here:
+You can find an easy readable version (pretty print) of both the IAM policy and the IAM Trust Policy applied to the created IAM role here:
 [biganimal_AWS_basepolicy.json](./aws/biganimal_AWS_basepolicy.json)
 [biganimal_AWS_trustpolicy](./aws/biganimal_AWS_trustpolicy.json)